precisely/gene-panel-curation/genes/COMT.md

 <C62T variant view with C to T transformation>

 This mutation is a change at a specific point in the <gene_symbol> gene from cytosine (C) to thymine (T), resulting in reduced protein creation.
-This substitution of a single nucleotide is known as a mis-sense mutation.
+This substitution of a single nucleotide is known as a missense mutation.

 ```
 <user variant viewer>